 (h) "Cause" means: (i) "Cause" as defined in any Individual Agreement to which the applicable Participant is a party, or (ii) if there is no such Individual Agreement or if it does not define Cause: (A) the willful misconduct or gross negligence by a Participant of his employment duties that is materially injurious to the Company or any of its Affiliates (financially, reputationally, or otherwise); (B) the commission by the Participant of, the plea of guilty or nolo contendere to, or conviction for, any serious crime involving fraud, dishonesty or moral turpitude; (C) a material breach by a Participant of a fiduciary duty owed to the Company or any of its Affiliates; (D) a material breach by a Participant's material breach of Participant's obligations under any written agreement with the Company or any of its Affiliates or material Company or Affiliate policy, including but not limited to a code of conduct; or (F) before a Change in Control, such other events as shall be determined by the Committee and set forth in a Participant's Award Agreement.
-Notwithstanding the general rule of Section 2(c), following a Committee may in its discretion determine that a Participant's employment with, or performance of services for, the Company and any of its Subsidiaries or Affiliates may be deemed to have been terminated for Cause if, after the Participant's employment and/or service has terminated, facts and circumstances are discovered that would have justified a termination for Cause, including, without limitation, violation of material Company policies or breach of confidentiality or other restrictive covenants that may apply to the Participant.
+Notwithstanding the general rule of Section 2(c), following a Change in Control, any determination by the Committee as to whether "Cause" exists shall be subject to de novo review.
+The Board or Committee may in its discretion determine that a Participant's employment with, or performance of services for, the Company and any of its Subsidiaries or Affiliates may be deemed to have been terminated for Cause if, after the Participant's employment and/or service has terminated, facts and circumstances are discovered that would have justified a termination for Cause, including, without limitation, violation of material Company policies or breach of confidentiality or other restrictive covenants that may apply to the Participant.